Krishnarohith10/reinforcement-learning-using-policy-gradients-and-q-learning/README.md

     tensorflow - library for machine learning

 cart_pole_v0_using_policy_gradients.py - Training our reinforcement learning agent using policy gradients technique.
 Where our PG algorithm optimize the policy parameters following gradients towards higher rewards.

+ms_pacman_v0_deep_q_learning.py - Training our reinforcment learning agent using q learning technique.
+Where we create two similar models, actor_model which is used to predict the state-action values.
+And other critic_model to predict the future state_action values and used for training actor_model.
+In the end, we use trained actor_model to predict action possibily the action with maximum state value.

+Note: Running this python file, requires more memory, which is definitely bigger than 32GB.
+I have 32GB memory and I trained for only till 1+ lakh Iteration.
+Reinforcement Learning needs more memory, whereas Deep Learning needs more GPU memory.